dmulyalin/salt-nornir/docs/source/Installation.rst

 Nornir Proxy minion was well tested and confirmed working with these versions of SaltStack:

+* salt 3002
-* salt 3002.6
+* salt 3003
-* salt 3003.1
+* salt 3004

-Other SaltStack versions should work too, but not yet tested.
+Other SaltStack versions might work too, but not tested.

 Nornir Salt Dependency
 ======================